Ichinga-Samuel/fast-files/README.md

 **model**\
 The model property dynamically generates a pydantic model for the FastStore instance.
 This model can be used as a dependency for your path function.
 It is generated based on the fields attribute.
-It is useful for validating the form fields and for api documentation.
+It is useful for validating the form fields and for API documentation.
 Using this property in your path function will enable openapi generate the appropriate form fields.

 **result**\